noahbkim/csgopp/README.md

 }
 ```

-In order to figure out when a player purchases a weapon, we need to know the offset of the `m_iWeaponPurchasesThisRound` object the player server class.
+In order to figure out when a player purchases a weapon, we need to know the offset of the `m_iWeaponPurchasesThisRound` objective the player server class.
 We figure this out in `on_server_class_creation`, which is called sometime near the start of the demo when server classes are registered.
 We know the player server class is called `"CCSPlayer"`, so we save the pointer and find the accessor we're looking for.

-When we get an entity update callback, we check whether the updated datum is within the byte range of the `m_iWeaponPurchasesThisRound` object.
+When we get an entity update callback, we check whether the updated datum is within the byte range of the `m_iWeaponPurchasesThisRound` objective.
-From the generated classes, we know that each member of this object is named after its weapon index, e.g. `"001"`, `"002"`, etc., so the rest is as simple as parsing that integer and printing its corresponding weapon name.
+From the generated classes, we know that each member of this objective is named after its weapon index, e.g. `"001"`, `"002"`, etc., so the rest is as simple as parsing that integer and printing its corresponding weapon name.

 ## To Do